glebbash/tunnel-link/README.md

 # tunnel-link

-A button on GitHub repo page to open/clone a repository in a vscode.dev tunnel
+Add a link on GitHub repo page to open/clone a repository in a vscode.dev tunnel

 ## Development setup